jennyzhzihi/scrape_news/README.md

-# Search news using NewsApiClient
+# Search news using NewsApiClient ###provided under MIT License by Matt Lisivick.
-### more command can be found at https://github.com/mattlisiv/newsapi-python
+### more commands can be found at https://github.com/mattlisiv/newsapi-python